mishaevtikhiev/evtikhiev.github.io/_pages/academic_work.md

 <b>2021–2022</b>: a co-lecturer and assistant in the <i>"Basics of Machine Learning"</i> course at <a href="https://239.ru/">Saint Petersburg Lyceum 239</a> and <a href="http://www.school.ioffe.ru/">Saint Petersburg School of Physics and Engineering</a>.<br>
 <b>2021–2022</b>: a co-lecturer and assistant in the <i>"Structures and Algorithms for Computer Data Processing"</i> course at <a href="https://english.spbu.ru/">Saint Petersburg State University</a>.<br>
 <b>2017–2020</b>: an organizer, lecturer, and scientific advisor in the <i>School of Laser Technologies</i> at <a href="https://en.itmo.ru/">ITMO University</a>.<br>
-<b>2014–2020</b>: an invited lecturer at <a href='http://s526.spb.ru/'>my local school</a>, reading lecture courses and popularizing various subjects to students, including classical Russian literature, linguistics, laser physics, computer science.
+<b>2014–2020</b>: an invited lecturer at <a href='http://s526.spb.ru/'>my local school</a>, reading lecture courses and popularizing various subjects to students, including classical Russian literature, linguistics, laser physics, and computer science.

 <h3>Advising</h3>